jina-ai/docs/chapters/tutorials/tutorial_01.rst

     pip install jina

-Annd we will also need the following dependencies:
+And we will also need the following dependencies:

   .. code-block:: python